DarlingSh1337/HTTP-GEMINY/README.md

 #                                                                SCRIPT REMASTERISED BY DARLINGSH & SST-SH FOR SST-DESTROYER.NET
-# Made for test only this script is very powerfull on small server,
-#
 # Made for test only this script is very powerfull on small server, more cpu ram more damage that logique
 #
 # HTTP-GEMINY